 Who are the therapists?

-The Counseling Center has a professional staff licensed psychologists, a care manager, triage counselors, and four doctoral psychology interns.
+The Counseling Center has a professional staff licensed psychologists, care managers, initial access counselors, and four doctoral psychology interns.

 How many sessions does the Counseling Center provide?